yairm210/Unciv/Uniques.md

 "Heal adjacent units for an additional 15 HP per turn"

+"May heal outside of friendly territory" - For water units mostly

 ### Combat bonuses

 "No defensive terrain bonus"

 "+[amount]% Strength when attacking"

+"+[amount]% Strength when defending"

+"[amount]% Strength when defending vs [unitFilter]"

 "+[amount]% Strength vs [unitFilter]"